FormatArc JSON Formatter resultFormatArc JSON Formatter result

 Summary

-• JSON formatting is an everyday task in development and operations
+• JSON pretty-printing is an everyday task in development and operations

-• The most common errors are trailing commas, single quotes, and unquoted keys
+• The most common syntax errors are trailing commas, single quotes, and unquoted keys

 • FormatArc formats JSON safely in the browser with no server involved